josephmisiti/awesome-machine-learning/README.md

 * [Bayesian-Bandit](https://github.com/omphalos/bayesian-bandit.js) - Bayesian bandit implementation for Node and the browser.
 * [Synaptic](https://github.com/cazala/synaptic) - Architecture-free neural network library for node.js and the browser
 * [kNear](https://github.com/NathanEpstein/kNear) - JavaScript implementation of the k nearest neighbors algorithm for supervised learning
+* [NeuralN](https://github.com/totemstech/neuraln) - C++ Neural Network library for Node.js.
+It has advantage on large dataset and multi-threaded training.

 <a name="julia" />
 ## Julia